winitzki/scall/tutorial/programming_dhall.md

 ∀(R : Type) → (F A → R) → R  ≅  F A
 ```

-This proves the equivalence `Exists P ≅ F A`.
+This proves the type equivalence `Exists P ≅ F A`.

+In this proof, we just used the Yoneda identities and did not write explicit code that transforms the equivalent types into each other.
 To derive the code that transforms values of type `F A` into values of type `Exists P` and back,
 we turn to the two Yoneda identities used in the proof.

 The first type equivalence (`∀(B : Type) → (B → A) → F B → R  ≅  F A → R`) corresponds to using the contravariant Yoneda identity.
 The corresponding code consists of two functions:

-TODO
+TODO:write this code

 ### Church encoding of least fixpoints